 A server-side session token looks similar to this:PxhscnV7x_Cg3z5B_7QyCXPQA3w.*AAJTSQACMDIAAlNLABxEYndjOHNhOUlwSTNJdGMrZE0waEx1VXJ3UU09AAR0eXBlAANDVFMAAlMxAAIwMQ..*

 If you decode this using a base64 decoder (for example, www.base64decode.org), you end up with: SI02SKDbwc8sa9IpI3Itc+dM0hLuUrwQM=typeCTSS101 where:

 - SInn is the site identifier (in this case 02).
 If the server instance does not belong to a site, the SInn element is the server instance and the S1nn element only shows S1.

 - type is the session type (in this case CTS).

 - S1nn is the server instance (in this case 01).

 A. Yes you can using the Persistent Cookie authentication module.
-See Persistent Cookie Module for further information.
+See Persistent Cookie module for further information.

-A. No there isn't if you have CTS-based sessions, but the size of each session object affects the performance of the AM server, including how much JVM heap it uses, so it is recommended that you keep session sizes as small as possible.
+A. No there isn't if you have server-side sessions, but the size of each session object affects the performance of the AM server, including how much JVM heap it uses, so it is recommended that you keep session sizes as small as possible.